beameio/beame-sdk/README.md

 *`appExpress` - express object.
 If you don't need express in your pplication, pass <null>
 *`function(data,app){}` - callback, returned app - created http object

-# Copy-paste example of https server with express support
+# Copy-paste example of creation of full-stack of credntials and running of https server with express support
 ## Steps to take before you run below code:

 Install Beame SDK by running in terminal:`npm install beame-sdk -g`

 Register as developer in: `https://registration.beameio.net/`
 Upon receiving confirmation e-mail, copy-paste-run a command provided in e-mail body, should look like:
 `beame creds createDeveloper --developerFqdn nc6qd6e6w0vd8hw5.v1.beameio.net --uid XXXXX-5a45-4165-a3cb-fb4060e46671` Create web page with you preferred software (like Keynote -> export HTML on Mac).
 Store your new web page in `public` folder in directory of your future web server.
+Run `npm init` in project directory (*enter* to all options that *npm* asks)
-In same location install `npm install beame-sdk`
+In same location install `npm install beame-sdk -save`
+Install *express* package by `npm install express -save`
 Create index.js and copy-paste into it code below.
 Run it with `node index.js`
 In console output you will see something like: